 Now, however, it appears that the President is softening his stance, which is good news for freedom advocates.

 On August 5, 2019, Trump floated the idea of “strong background checks,” saying, “Republicans and Democrats must come together and get strong background checks, perhaps marrying this legislation with desperately needed immigration reform.
-We must have something good, if not GREAT, come out of these two tragic events!”take our poll - story continues below
+We must have something good, if not GREAT, come out of these two tragic events!”

 On August 7, 2019, the Associated Press quoted Trump saying: “There’s a great appetite, and I mean a very strong appetite, for background checks.
 And I think we can bring up background checks like we’ve never had before.”